 The Index is concentrated in terms of the number of commodities represented.
-The Fund is concentrated in five or fewer commodities.
+The Fund is concentrated in a single commodity.
 You should be aware that other commodities indexes are more diversified in terms of both the number and variety of commodities included.
-Concentration in fewer commodities may result in a greater degree of volatility in an Index and the NAV of the Fund which tracks the Index under specific market conditions and over time.
+Concentration in fewer commodities may result in a greater degree of volatility in the Index and the NAV of the Fund which tracks the Index under specific market conditions and over time.